grafana/tempo/docs/sources/traceql/_index.md

 <p align="center"><img src="assets/span-resource-attributes.png" alt="Example of span and resource  attributes." /></p>

+For more information about attributes and resources, refer to the [OpenTelemetry Resource SDK](https://opentelemetry.io/docs/reference/specification/resource/sdk/).
 #### Examples

 Find traces that passed through the `prod` namespace: